Quickstart

 Assembly order

-- Connect the PCIe FFC cable to the Raspberry Pi 5.
-Insert the end
+- Connect the PCIe FFC cable to the Expansion Board.
+Insert the

 Finger-tight is the spec.
 Loose spacers cause intermittent pogo-pin contact, which shows up as power glitches or reboots under load.
 Over-torquing strips the threads in the Raspberry Pi 5 PCB and the threads are not field-repairable.
 No power driver.